CM4all/myproxy/doc/index.rst

 * :samp:`gid`: The client's group id.

+* :samp:`name`: Set this to set the name of this client to be used as log prefix.
+For example, you can set a symbolic identifier for the user account.

 * :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`, e.g. :file:`/user.slice/user-1000.slice/session-42.scope`